 If you’d like to highlight your firm’s successes, consider uploading case studies in a blog format.
 Follow the typical case study format of situation, solution, results, but consider expanding upon the case study more and connecting it to your knowledge and background on the legal topic that’s exemplified in the case.

 Checklists are like a combination of a listicle and a how-to guide.
 They’re simply useful pieces of content that users can turn to when navigating the legal world.
 It could be something like ‘A Checklist for Filing an Insurance Claim’.
 The list will go through the items a user would need in order to fulfill that task.

 Expert roundups are traditionally done by finding a slew of experts in your industry and compiling their knowledge and advice into a FAQ-style blog.
 For law firms, you can round up the experts from your firm.
 This is a great way to showcase lawyers as thought leaders.

 - Keep it relevant to readers – Above all else, readers are looking for relevancy.
 Make sure it’s always helpful and informative at a minimum.

 - Be creative – Don’t just regurgitate the same topics you see on every law firm’s website.
 Approach topics differently and think of new ways to position information or new questions that haven’t been broadly covered.

 - Titles are important – Remember, titles are the first thing a reader will see.
 This is how they determine if your content is worth clicking on or not.
 Titles need to spark interest while also conveying the subject matter of the blog (and don’t forget to limit jargon).
-For more tips on copywriting and headlines, check out this past post.

 - Keep your audience in mind – It’s important to keep your readers top of mind when creating content.
 Use vocabulary that will be most familiar to them, and focus on answering questions that matter the most to them.